nginx-architects/ingress-demo/aws-deployment/README.md

 `eksctl get cluster`

-Creates an OIDC IdP for the cluster:

-`eksctl utils associate-iam-oidc-provider --region=<eks-cluster-region> --cluster=<eks-cluster-name> --approve`

-Creates IAM service account for the Nginx Plus Ingress Controller that gets tied to a namespace and the cluster, and attaches an IAM policy for monitoring usage of the NIC Plus image and authorizing its deployment into the cluster:

-`eksctl create iamserviceaccount --name nginx-ingress --namespace nginx-ingress --cluster <eks-cluster-name> --region <eks-cluster-region> --attach-policy-arn arn:aws:iam::aws:policy/AWSMarketplaceMeteringRegisterUsage --approve`

-You can change the service account name and namespace but you would then need to propagate those changes to some of the upcoming charts.
-If you use `nginx-ingress` all of the charts that reference the service account or namespace will work as is.

 At this point you should be able to get the nodes with kubectl:
 ```
 $ kubectl get nodes